 California Senate OKs state reviews for police shootings

-SACRAMENTO, Calif.
-(AP) — The California Senate voted Sunday, Aug.
-30 to require the state's top prosecutor to investigate all police shootings that kill an unarmed civilian, advancing one of the highest profile reforms introduced this year in response to the killing of George Floyd.
+The California Senate voted Sunday, Aug.
+30, to require the state’s top prosecutor to investigate all police shootings that kill an unarmed civilian, advancing one of the highest profile reforms introduced this year in response to the killing of George Floyd.

-The Senate OK'd the bill despite opposition from Attorney General Xavier Becerra, who has called a previous version of the bill “untenable and unreasonable” because it would cost his office up to $80 million a year.
-But the legislation easily got enough votes to pass the Senate with bipartisan support an...
+The Senate OK’d the bill despite opposition from Attorney General Xavier Becerra, who called a previous version of the bill “untenable and unreasonable” because it would cost his office up to $80 million a year.
+But the legislation had enough votes to pass the Senate with bipartisan support and will soon head toward a final vot...

 For access to this article please sign in or subscribe.